 That night, I watched in horror a spectacle of dead animals, decomposed fetuses, and dramatic rapes.
 The sick woman poked her head out of the white sheets and I thought I saw in her face the face of someone I love, looking at me cruelly and with reproach.
 Is this because I’m on my period?
 Someone next to me can’t stop crying wildly and it’s so close that I think these are the sobs of an aborted infant.
 They are following me through a devastated city; I try to escape by jumping over puddles filled with crushed and bloody bodies.
 The Cashinaguas believe fear is good to throw out negative things and to cure oneself, but I couldn’t understand how there could be anything positive in this.
 I don’t know if I’ve been conditioned by everything I’ve heard, but this could very well be an evil sorcerer.
 I have been drawn in by darkness.

 I am looking for the shaman, but he’s disappeared.
 I believe I’ll never leave this place.
 Hours go by and the day isn’t breaking.
 I can only think of black magic.
 I imagine the cabin as a coffin.
 They’ve walled us in, I’m sure of it.
 We’re dead and death is an exasperating insomnia in an even more exasperating black eternity.
 It’s a bad trip, no doubt, like flirting with madness.
-All of a sudden, some white shiny figures, moving among the trees, make me think I’m still dreaming, but I’m not, my eyes are open, and those must be the holy spirits of the forest, the heralds of dawn.
+All of a sudden, some white, shiny figures, moving among the trees, make me think I’m still dreaming, but I’m not, my eyes are open, and those must be the holy spirits of the forest, the heralds of dawn.
 As soon as it’s light enough, I plunge toward the door.
-Obsessed by the idea of the cabin-coffin, a giant black dog scares me almost to death appearing behind the door, barking aggressively and blocking the exit.
+Obsessed by the idea of the cabin-coffin, I am scared almost to death by a giant black dog that appears behind the door, barking aggressively and blocking the exit.

 The Forest’s Television